jbcodeforce/ML-studies/docs/neuro-symbolic/index.md

 # Neuro Symbolic AI

-Neuro Symbolic AI combines elements of neural networks and symbolic reasoning to develop intelligent systems.
+Neuro Symbolic AI combines elements of neuron networks and symbolic reasoning to develop intelligent systems.
 Neural networks excel at pattern recognition and learning from data, while  traditional AI like rule engines focuses on logic, reasoning, and symbolic representations.

 The goal is to create more interpretable, explainable, and robust AI systems.